Alt-right: 2017–present: decline

 There has been widespread concern that as the chance of a large-scale political movement dies out, lone-wolf terrorist attacks from members will become common.
 In 2017, terrorist attacks and violence affiliated with the alt-right and white supremacy were the leading cause of extremist violence in the United States.
 Zack Beauchamp of Vox suggested that "other, more nakedly violent far-right movements have risen in its wake".
 Several alt-right candidates ran as Republican candidates in the 2018 elections.
 The neo-Nazi and Holocaust denier Arthur Jones ran for an Illinois congressional seat, the white supremacist Paul Nehlen for the Wisconsin seat of Paul Ryan, the Republican Speaker of the House, and the neo-Nazi Patrick Little for the United States Senate election in California, 2018.
 "Dissident right" is a term used by some groups within the alt-right to make white nationalism appear more mainstream or fun.

 During October and November 2019, Turning Point USA's "Culture War" college tour was frequently targeted by the dissident right, led by Nick Fuentes, who consider some groups to be not sufficiently conservative on issues of race and ethnicity, immigration, and LGBTQ rights.
+According to Tait, "Leading figures associated with the alt-right have disappeared into obscurity, self-immolated, and reinvented themselves as centrists.
+Meanwhile, the ideology's ideas have diffused across the political landscape."

+Groups like the terrorist group Atomwaffen Division grew after the Unite the Right rally, recruiting those radicalized by its failure.
+New groups were also former in the aftermath, like Patriot Front that split from Vanguard America.
+The accelerationist tome Siege spread rapidly in the post-Unite the Right landscape as radicalized alt-right adherents pushed one another to commit violence and "read Siege" was posted on /pol/ over 5,500 times between 2017 and 2022.